-Sports Injury – Professional Physio – Sydney CBD
+Sports Injury – Professional Physio – Sydney City CBD

 We help to minimise pain, discomfort and immobility in both the short- and long-term, and give expert advice and exercises to help minimise the potential for future re-injury of the treated area.
 Even after the initial injury has healed, we can help educate you on what to do to strengthen the injured area and give preventative measures.

-At Macquarie Street Physiotherapy, we look forward to helping you get active again.
+At Macquarie Street Physiotherapy we specialise in sports physiotherapy and we look forward to helping you get active again.
 Call us on (02) 9221 1604 to make an appointment.

 Trauma implies “something happened” – it was likely sudden and very painful, and you may not have been able to play on.